A good pair of diagonal cutters (also known as wire cutters) can slice through nails, screws and piano wire like soft butter.

 Speaking of leverage, these diagonal cutters require slightly less force to cut through wires than the Knipex model, though the difference isn’t usually noticeable.
 This improved amount of cutting power is achieved through the use of the PowerSlot system, which doubles the cutting force.

 The cutting edges on these cutters have been induction-hardened to ensure that they don’t break when cutting through harder materials.
 All of the metal surfaces on these cutters have also been treated with an anti-rust coating to ensure that they don’t begin to corrode over time.
 This improves their lifespan and ensures that you get your money’s worth.
+Irwin is known for making high-quality pliers at a great price, producing some of the best wire strippers on the market.

 The grips on these diagonal cutters feature three comfort zones, and this means that your hand will be comfortable no matter how you’re gripping them.
 The design of the ergonomic handle also means that these can be used ambidextrously without any change in comfort.